There’s a debate raging in Sweden about whether choke collars are potentially dangerous to dogs.

 To this I might add a twist: when training indoors, teach the dog to stay next to you and follow you without a leash, first.
 This minimizes the risk of pressure on the leash later: the dog already knows what to do.

 This started out as a blog post about choke collars, but in the course of writing it I found evidence that any type of neck collar on a leash might potentially cause irreparable damage to dogs.

 In addition, there are ways of teaching dogs Loose Leash Walking that are not painful or intimidating, for instance by rewarding desired behaviour – and no longer rewarding the undesired behaviour.

 This blog post was written in 2016, and updating it in October 2019 I did a quick search for new articles published on this topic.

 One study found that there was no observable behavioural difference in dogs used to walking with halters and then evaluated after adapting to collars for a week, or vice versa.
 However, the dogs typically wearing collars had lower ear positions than those wearing harnesses, possibly indicating a stress response.

 It takes knowledge to question norms.
 I know now – do you?

 I teach online courses in foundational and advanced animal training.
 Wanna be notified the next time a course is available?
-I’ll also keep you posted on when I give a free webinar, or publish a new blog post.
+I’ll also keep you posted on when I give a free mini-course, masterclass, webinar, run a silly experiment or publish a new blog post.
 Sign up below!

 Dobias, DVM’s article ‘Dog collars can cause disease and possibly lead to cancer’